Michael Massey Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.4 K/9, the sixth-best in MLB.
+- The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in the league.

-- The Orioles' 4.25 team ERA ranks 18th across all MLB pitching staffs.
+- The Orioles' 4.22 team ERA ranks 17th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.